PantelisAndrianakis/Breezy/README.md

 ## Roadmap

 The language design is settled.
 The compiler and runtime are being built from scratch.
-Parts 1 and 2 are complete and green: Breezy `.bzy` source compiles to native Windows executables today, with automatic memory management (escape analysis, ARC, and an incremental cycle collector) fully working.
+Parts 1, 2, and 3 are complete and green: Breezy `.bzy` source compiles to native Windows executables today, with automatic memory management (escape analysis, ARC, and an incremental cycle collector) and the full scalar type system (sized signed/unsigned integers, `boolean`, and IEEE-754 `float`/`double`) fully working.

 **Compiler core (Part 1) — done**
 - [x] Lexer, parser, typed AST